 Separated couples getting back together need to understand that what has happened is in the past.
 If you keep thinking about the past anger, frustration, and stress, it is not going to help you in any way.
 However, before you put it all behind you, you may want to try and learn your lessons from those incidents.

 For instance, try to analyze if you had let your emotions get the better of you in the past.
 Similarly, does your partner react impulsively and let their emotions get the best of them?

 When you are still living separately, try to evaluate what went wrong and where you can make improvements.
 It is time to learn from your mistakes and make sure you do not repeat them in the future.
-Discuss them with your partner so that both of you work towards making the marriage work this time around.
+Discuss them with your partner so that both of you can work towards making the marriage work the second time around by renewing vows.
 For instance, you can decide to resolve your fights before going to bed instead of leaving them for the next day.